mevensson/conways-game-of-life-refactoring/README.md

 >   **`$ java -cp bin/ gol.GameOfLife`**

 There are some example start states in the **examples**-folder in the project root.
-One of these are a 100-steps oscillator called *centinal*.
+One of these is a 100-steps oscillator called *centinal*.

 >   **`$ java -cp bin/ gol.GameOfLife -f examples/centinal -t 100 -c`**